 Simple One Minute Test Answers Your Question, How Long Will I Live?

-Let’s shed some light on that question and offer a quick and simple test to accurately answer it.
+Let’s shed some light on that question and offer a quick, simple test to answer it accurately.

 What is the Average Life Expectancy?

-Let’s see if your definition coincides with the agreed-upon definition.
+Let’s see whether your definition aligns with the agreed-upon one.
 Probably not!

 Life expectancy is a statistical measure of the average time an organism is expected to live, based on the year of its birth, its current age and other demographic factors including gender.

-Living a healthy lifestyle is the key to living a long and healthy life.
-Living as long as humanly possible can be as simple to achieve as proper nutrition, regular exercise, and proper sleep.
+Living a healthy lifestyle is key to a long, healthy life.
+Living as long as humanly possible can be as simple as maintaining proper nutrition, regular exercise, and adequate sleep.

 Of course, for most of us, it is not that simple.
-Life expectancy will vary because it is calculated as the number of years a person is expected to live using their current age as a starting point.
+Life expectancy varies because it is calculated as the number of years a person is expected to live, using their current age as the starting point.

 For example, Americans are now living longer than any previous generation.
 The average life expectancy for a 65-year-old American is 17.7 years for a male and 20.3 years for a female.

-That means that the average 65-year-old man should live to be almost 83 and the average woman should live to be over 85.
-The even better news is least half of us may live a lot longer according to The Social Security Administration.
+That means the average 65-year-old man should live to almost 83, and the average woman to over 85.
+The even better news is that at least half of us may live a lot longer, according to the Social Security Administration.

-Age 65 years old is a great starting point because if you are lucky enough to reach that age you are grateful and consider the remaining years as gravy.
+Age 65 is a great starting point because if you are lucky enough to reach that age, you are grateful and consider the remaining years as gravy.
 LOL.

-Many people begin to also ask the question of how long will I live.
-For people in that age group and older life expectancy becomes a popular topic along with comparing ailments and medications.
+Many people also begin to ask how long I will live.
+For people in that age group and older, life expectancy becomes a popular topic, along with comparing ailments and medications.
 LOL.

 Will life expectancy continue to increase?
 Will reaching 150 years of age become commonplace?
 How long would you like to live?
 It may be possible if current longevity trends continue.